• Skip to primary navigation

 To thaw, place the bags or jars in the fridge 24 hours prior to eating.
 Then use the stove top reheating instructions above!

-How can I make Zuppa Toscana thicker?
+How can I make Slow Cooker Zuppa Toscana thicker?

 If you'd like a thicker soup, add in some potato starch!
 Follow the directions on the package, typically mixing it with water into a roux before adding it to the soup.

 I prefer mild Italian sausage!
 You can do chicken sausage or hot sausage.
+If you'd like you can also use a pre-cooked Italian sausage.

 Slow Cooker Zuppa Toscana